Are you seeking a career at an intelligence agency where you can contribute and make a difference to the security of Australia?

 All employment decisions and selection processes at ASIO are based on merit principles and candidates must be prepared to undergo various selection stages.

 ASIO holds all employment applications in the strictest of confidence.
 It is essential that you do the same.
 Please do not discuss your application with others as doing so may adversely affect your potential employment.

 Referring to ASIO's People Capability Framework (available on the ASIO Careers page) and considering the position description, demonstrate what you bring to the position in relation to the criteria below:

 • Strategic Thinking

 • Achieves Results

 • Demonstrated skills and experience.

 Please note: it is not necessary to address each sub heading of the selection criteria individually in your application.

 Employment is under the ASIO Act 1979.
 Conditions of service are similar to those applying in the Australian Public Service.
 We recognise entitlements accrued under the Public Service Act 1999 and provide for continuation of superannuation under the Commonwealth schemes.
 Salary packaging arrangements are also available.

-ASIO thanks all applicants for their interest in applying.
-In accordance with ASIO policy, unsuccessful candidates will be notified but will not be provided with feedback on any aspect of the selection process.
+We thank all applicants for their interest in applying.
+In accordance with ASIO policy, we will notify unsuccessful candidates but will not provide feedback on any aspect of the selection process.